wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 <sup>2</sup>The ego is thus against communication, except insofar as it is utilised to establish separateness rather than to abolish it.
 <sup>3</sup>The communication system of the ego is based on its own thought system, as is everything else it dictates.
 <sup>4</sup>Its communication is controlled by its need to protect itself, and it will disrupt communication when it experiences threat.
-<sup>5</sup>This disruption is a reaction to a specific person or persons.
+<sup>5</sup>This disruption is a reäction to a specific person or persons.
 <sup>6</sup>The specificity of the ego’s thinking, then, results in spurious generalisation which is really not abstract at all.
 <sup>7</sup>It merely responds in certain specific ways to everything it perceives as related.
 </p>